heemonsu/mono_odo/README.md

 Monocular odometry pipeline based on 3d-2d correspondance, with bundle adjustement and loop closure.
-Implemented in C++ with OpenCV, g2o and DLoopDetector Hopefully this system will be adapted to work on thermal cameras (mainly the FLIR Vue)
+Implemented in C++ with OpenCV, g2o and DLoopDetector .Hopefully this system will be adapted to work on thermal cameras (mainly the FLIR Vue)

 PRESENT GOAL